-These patterns are generally consistent in the Neotropical region, with evidence from a few studies showing a relationship between egg and clutch size at the assemblage level (Hödl 1990; Bitar et al. 2012; Silva et al. 2012; Jiménez-Robles et al. 2017).
-However, empirical evidence supporting the relationship between reproductive modes and the fecundity trade-off is still scarce in Amazonia, with most studies focusing on single species rather than broader comparative analyses (Telles et al. 2013; Pinto and Menin 2017; Sanches et al. 2022).
+The variations between reproductive patterns and fecundity are generally consistent in the Neotropical region, with evidence from a few studies showing a relationship between egg and clutch size at the assemblage level (Hödl 1990; Bitar et al. 2012; Silva et al. 2012; Jiménez-Robles et al. 2017).
+However, empirical evidence supporting the relationship between reproductive modes and the fecundity trade-off is still scarce in Amazonia, with most studies focusing on single species rather than broader comparative analyses (Telles et al. 2013; Pinto & Menin 2017; Sanches et al. 2022).
 This represents a major gap, particularly in the Guiana Shield region, where evolutionary history and topographic complexity may influence the diversity of reproductive modes and fecundity relationships within assemblages.

 To address this gap, we investigated patterns in clutch and egg size in relation to body size among anurans in Amapá, a species-rich region on the eastern versant of the Guiana Shield (Costa-Campos et al. 2022; Taucce et al. 2022).
 Our aim was to investigate the diversity of reproductive modes and quantitative data on egg and clutch measurements to: (1) compare the effect of female body size on clutch and egg size among different reproductive modes; (2) determine whether mean egg size is inversely proportional to mean clutch size in a comparative phylogenetic framework; and (3) examine the relationship between egg investment, female body size, reproductive mode, and parental care.
 By exploring these aspects, we aimed to contribute empirical data on the life history of amphibians from the Guiana Shield region.